 - Courses are strategically offered to support student learning and scholarship and to provide an exceptional experience

-- Synchronous sessions are recorded and posted for either review purposes or in the event students are not able to “attend”
+- Optional synchronous course sessions are often recorded and posted for review purposes, or in the event students are not able to “attend.”

 The program of study for the DBA includes:

 The core courses are designed to provide students with a comprehensive and global understanding and expertise in business.
 Courses include the core business functions of finance and accounting, human resources, marketing, and information technology.
 Courses in innovation and change, organizational strategy and design, leadership issues, and executive decision-making round out the program, providing students with the knowledge and skills required to investigate and solve complex and practical business problems, as well as expand organizational capacity and productivity.